i-sunni/Fellowship-2-Practice-Problems/README.md

    1. Feel free to get creative with this message.
 It's for your benefit.

 If anything goes wrong here, please ask for assistance.

+# 4.7 Debugging Practice Solution

+The code "looks" right at first, but remember, you cannot assign to `this.state` outside of the constructor.
+Instead, use `this.setState()` method.